StatQuest/sigs/README.md

 ----

-The physcial copies of the book are available on [Amazon](https://www.amazon.com/dp/B0GMP7Z9ZL).
-If your more of a digital kind of person, you can also purchase a [PDF]().
+The physical copies of the book are available on [Amazon](https://www.amazon.com/dp/B0GMP7Z9ZL).
+If your more of a digital kind of person, you can also purchase a [PDF](https://statquest.gumroad.com/l/lykwh).

 All of the tutorials listed below can be run immediately in the cloud for free with Google Colab.